Gallery

 The Blue Mountains Deluxe Day is a real journey into the heart of a unique World Heritage Region.
 From temperate rainforests to towering sandstone escarpments, you’ll see and experience it all.
 Let the landscape work its wonders and become part of you for a lifetime.

-Upon departing from the city, you will travel directly to the Blue Mountains and your first stop of the day is at Calmsley Hill Farm a working farm also home to Kangaroo, Emu, Wombat and Koala.
+Upon departing from the city, you will travel directly to the Blue Mountains and your first stop of the day is at Calmsley Hill Farm, a working farm home to KangarooS, Emus, Wombats and Koalas.
 Enjoy morning tea and time to wander at leisure.

 From Calmsley Hill you will continue to ascend the Blue Mountains via the highway.
-Visit one of a range of stunning outlooks of the Jamison Valley seeing beautiful vistas.
-Where possible this will be away from the crowds of tours that visit the mountains each day with other operators, thus you will have the opportunity to enjoy a stress and hurry free environment taking in the views and information imparted by your guide.
+Visit one of a range of stunning outlooks of Jamison Valley, overlooking beautiful vistas.
+Where possible this will be away from the crowds of tours that visit the mountains each day with other operators.
+Thus, you will have the opportunity to enjoy a relaxing, stress-free environment taking in the views and information imparted by your guide.

-Continuing on you will arrive at Eaglehawk Lookout, a remote lookout points away from the crowds for views of the famous 3 Sisters.
-Whilst the Blue Mountains features so much more than this natural attraction you can’t help but admire the unquestionable beauty of this amazing rock formation.
-The character of the Three Sisters changes throughout the day and throughout the seasons as the sunlight brings out the magnificent colors.
+Continuing on you will arrive at Eaglehawk Lookout, a remote lookout point away from the crowds for views of the famous Three Sisters.
+While the Blue Mountains features so much more than this natural attraction, you can’t help but admire the unquestionable beauty of this amazing rock formation.
+The character of the Three Sisters changes throughout the day and throughout the seasons as the sunlight brings out the magnificent natural colors.
 Here your guide will discuss the legends behind this famous rock formation and time available for you to take some great photos.

-Next you will be taken around the mountain towards the village of Blackheath and our lunch venue the Boiler House Cafe.
+Next you will be taken around the mountain towards the village of Blackheath to your lunch venue, the Hydro Majestic.
 Here in this relaxed venue with stunning views, you can enjoy a 2-course lunch with tea or coffee.
 All diets are catered for (excluding Kosher Meals).
 Please note that beverages can be purchased at your own expense from the Bar.

 The afternoon is spent visiting a selection of lookouts.
 Once you clap your eyes on the view from Govetts Leap you’ll know why it’s one of the most famous lookouts in Australia.
 The magnificent waterfall drops a whopping 180m to the base of the cliff.
 If you’re not mesmerized by the dancing waves of water spray, you’ll be transfixed by the sweeping views down the valley to the Grose Wilderness.